Ishrak-Adit07/Microservice_Practice/Features.md

 #### Middleware Integration
 - Middleware is implemented for handling HTTP requests, event publishing, and event consumption to ensure clean separation of concerns and reusability.

-## DevOps and Deployment
+## Containerization and Deployment Configurations

 ### 1. Containerization with Docker
-- Both the client and backend microservices are containerized using Docker for consistent deployment across environments.
+- Client(front end) and backend microservices are containerized using Docker for consistent deployment across environments.

 ### 2. Cloud Deployment with Kubernetes
 - All services are deployed on DigitalOcean’s Kubernetes cluster.